rawitat/gtypist_lessons/programming_quotes.typ

- :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above" :ELEM_PRG    "Elements of Programming Style  Lessons from legendary 1978 book" :LISP        "Lisp and FP                    Lisp and Functional Programming" :LISP_2      "Lisp and FP #2                 Continuation of the above" :C_CPP       "C, C++, Objective-C            C and its family (C++, Obj-C)"
+ :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above" :ELEM_PRG    "Elements of Programming Style  Lessons from legendary 1978 book" :UNIX_PRG    "The Art of Unix Programming    Quotes from another legendary book" :LISP        "Lisp and FP                    Lisp and Functional Programming" :LISP_2      "Lisp and FP #2                 Continuation of the above" :C_CPP       "C, C++, Objective-C            C and its family (C++, Obj-C)"